venkytv/botmand/examples/gptbot/README.md

 ### Usage

-At any point in any channel the bot is listening in (by default, #general), send a directed message to the bot asking it any question.
+At any point in any channel the bot is listening in (by default, #general), send a message to the bot by @mentioning it and ask it any question.
 The bot uses the last few messages in the conversation along with the question and uses OpenAI to generate a response.